Quarters vs Credits

 Calculating the Minimum Earnings to Receive a Credit:

 The $250 minimum is a fixed value but is adjusted annually based off of wage inflation (not price inflation).
 Of course, the calculation is a little more in-depth than simple multiplication, but in general you can assume it grows by wage inflation.
-As of 2015, the minimum has increased to $1220 for one credit.
-So, if in the first day, week, or month of 2015 you earn at least $4880 ($1220×4) you have met the minimum requirement to receive your four credits for the year.
+As of 2017, the minimum has increased to $1300 for one credit.
+So, if in the first day, week, or month of 2017 you earn at least $5200 ($1300×4) you have met the minimum requirement to receive your four credits for the year.
 Anything else you earn during the year won’t count extra toward eligibility but will count toward how much your Primary Insurance Amount will be!
-If you are interested in seeing how this earnings figure has grown historically be sure to visit our resource page to see the Quarters of Coverage pdf.

 For more information on this topic, please use the play button below.